-Currently we use decision variables only on the level of choice of covariates, however the mode jumping procedure can be easily extended to more general cases.
-In future it would be of interest to extend the procedure to model selection and model averaging jointly across covariates, link functions, random effect structures and response distributions.
-Such extensions will require even more accurate tuning of control parameters of the algorithm introducing another important direction for further research.
+Currently, we only consider choice of covariates to be included into the model.
+However, the mode jumping procedure can easily be extended to more general cases.
+In the future it would be of interest to extend the procedure to model selection and model averaging jointly across covariates, link functions, random effect structures and response distributions.
+Such extensions will require even more accurate tuning of control parameters of the algorithm, introducing another important direction for further research.

-\textbf{R package:} \textit{R} package \textit{EMJMCMC} to perform the efficient mode jumping MCMC described in the article.
-(EMJMCMC\_ 1.2.tar.gz; GNU zipped tar file).
-The package is also maintained at \url{http://aliaksah.github.io/EMJMCMC2016/}\\ \textbf{Data and code:} Data (simulated and real) and \textit{R} code for MJMCMC algorithm, post-processing and creating figures wrapped together into a reference based EMJMCMC class. (code-and-data.zip; zip file containing the data, code and a read-me file (readme.pdf))\\ \textbf{Proofs and Pseudo code:} Proofs of the ergodicity of MJMCMC procedure, pseudo codes for MJMCMC and local combinatorial optimizers, parallelization strategies and some supplementary tables for the experiments. (appendix.pdf)